What We Do and Why

 Carbon Footprint reduction

 Sustainable fund families offer investors an additional benefit: The ability to align themselves with other like-minded investors and advocate directly for improved corporate behavior, through the auspices of the fund families.
 Advocacy is orchestrated by filing shareholder resolutions and initiating other forms of direct dialogue with corporate executives and boards of directors.
+A leading, climate forward non-profit, offering shareholder advocacy services is AsYouSow (mentioned above).

 Why Green River favors funds for investor portfolios: